Fall 2023 Dialogue Series: Housing

-During this dialogue, participants were presented with three broad options for improving police practices and suggested actions that could be taken to make progress on each.
+During this facilitated dialogue, participants were presented with three broad options for improving police practices and suggested actions that could be taken to make progress on each.
 As with all ideas for change, all of these actions involved risks and trade-offs as well as benefits.

 “How should we make sure people have the food they need?”